aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

         - ...
 - **mssvr (Message Servers)**
     - mainly used to store emails
+    - a file will have multiple emails from a single use

 As for the front-end, there are also some modules to server: